gamefang/elifgames/contents/old_timer.md

 Dear old-timer player,

 Hello, I am Gamefang(Fang Heng), an independent game developer.
-As the author of "MyCompany996," my new work "Mound of Music" is about to be completed.
+As one of the developers of "MyCompany996", my new work "Mound of Music" is about to be completed.
 To express my gratitude, I would like to offer a free activation code for the new game to old-timer players.

 ![mound of music](../images/work1.jpg)
 "Mound of Music" is a narrative game themed around music, which tells a story full of ups and downs, and is interspersed with unique musical gameplay throughout.
 You can [CLICK HERE](https://store.steampowered.com/app/2911340/Mound_of_Music/) to learn more.
 If you are an old-timer player, simply add the game to your Steam wishlist and recommend a friend to do the same, and I will send you the official version of "Mound of Music" for free.